 top of page

-Gaelic has a surprisingly elegant set of verbs that express necessity, ability, and permission — but most learners discover pretty quickly that the forms don’t behave like English “must / need / can”.
+Gaelic has a surprisingly elegant set of verbs that express necessity, ability, and permission.
+However, most learners quickly discover that these forms do not behave like the English equivalents of “must,” “need,” or “can.”
 Instead, Gaelic uses constructions built around feum and faod, each with its own quirks.

-Let’s break them down so you can finally stop guessing.
-When you do you your research and checked a dictionary on how to use these verbs, you will have come across this:
+Let’s break them down so you can stop guessing.
+When you conduct your research and check a dictionary on how to use these verbs, you will likely come across the following:

 Feumaidh expresses obligation, necessity, duty, or a strong requirement.